TommasoProietti-sssa/hands-on_robotics/tm/CONTRIBUTING.md

-this is the original file
+this is the modified file